lsst-dm/dmtn-308/index.rst

 There are a number of important trade-offs to consider when choosing between on-premises and cloud deployments.
 Cloud solutions generally have much better elasticity and scalability, often through features which are built into the services.
 However, this flexibility can result in higher operating costs as resources are provisioned and de-provisioned on the fly.
-Massively scalable cloud-native platforms like BigQuery offer nearly unlimited scalability, but this can result in similarly unbounded financial costs.
+Massively scalable cloud-native platforms like BigQuery offer nearly unlimited scalability, but this feature may result in similarly unbounded and unpredictable financial costs.
 On-premises deployments do not generally offer this level of flexibility because of infrastructure and purchasing limitations, especially when hardware is specifically provisioned for a given application; these clusters typically do not include enough spare capacity to scale out in an unlimited fashion as might a cloud-native platform.
-If on-premises systems are designed to handle maximum load, then the classic problem of overprovisioning arises, where resources are underutilized during normal operation.
+If on-premises systems are designed to handle maximum load, then the classic problem of overprovisioning can occur, in which resources are underutilized during normal operation.
 On the other hand, on-premises deployments will generally have higher cost predictability, as once dedicated hardware is paid for and installed, operating costs would presumably be covered by existing infrastructure and budget.

 Data Volume & Retention
 -----------------------

-The Alert Production Database (APDB) is designed to retain data for a 1-year period.
+The Alert Production Database (APDB) is designed to retain data within a 1-year window, which is described under bullets 6 and 9 in section 3.2.1 of the *Data Products Definition Document* :cite:`LSE-163`.
 The PPDB would ideally retain data for the lifetime of the project, which is currently planned at 10 years of survey operations.
-Based on scheduling considerations of Data Release Processing (DRP), a data retention of 2 years will be considered as a minimum requirement, with a goal of 10 years.
+Based on scheduling considerations of Data Release Processing (DRP) and the resultant availability of data products, a data retention of 2 years will be considered as a minimum requirement, with a goal of 10 years.

-..
-TODO: Include some additional information on why a 2-year data retention will be considered a minimum.

 .. list-table:: Data Volume Projections
    :header-rows: 1